The versatile streaming component for your stereo or receiver.

 Two 10/100 Mbps Ethernet ports.
 Wire directly to your router if WiFi is unreliable.

 Connects to your home WiFi network with any 802.11a/b/g/n, 2.4 and 5 GHz broadcast-capable router for uninterrupted wireless streaming.

 Works with AirPlay 2 on Apple devices iOS 11.4 and higher.

-Amplified audio equipment with analogue or digital audio inputs, or an audio source with audio output, and broadband internet.
+Amplified audio equipment with analog or digital audio inputs, or an audio source with audio output, and broadband internet.

-Port is the successor to Connect, delivering richer sound and extending Sonos’s sound platform to your traditional home audio equipment.
-Port includes an updated digital-to-analogue converter for clearly detailed sound and a 12V trigger, which automatically turns on your amplifier in order to more reliably initiate playback.
+Port is the successor to Connect, delivering richer sound and extending Sonos’ sound platform to your traditional home audio equipment.
+Port includes an updated digital-to-analog converter for clearly detailed sound and a 12V trigger, which automatically turns on your amplifier to more reliably initiate playback.
 Port also allows you to control content using Apple AirPlay 2 and features a versatile design compatible with a standard AV rack.

 No. Sonos wireless speakers, such as Sonos One or Beam, can connect directly to the Sonos system over WiFi without Port.